News & Announcements

 Take these three steps to protect your family’s health

 1) Get vaccinated Anyone who has not had measles shots is in danger of getting sick.
 Ask your doctor if your and your children’s shots are up-to-date.
 If not, get the shots so you don’t get measles.
 Your child needs two doses best given at:

 - 12 to 15 months of age and

 - 4 to 6 years old

-- Learn more about measles Visit the Centers for Disease Control website at www.cdc.gov/measles.
+3) Learn more Visit the Centers for Disease Control website at www.cdc.gov/measles.

 San Mateo County is one of the most at-risk places for measles in the U.S. That is because San Francisco International Airport is in the county.
 Measles is much more common in Europe, Asia and Africa.
 Travelers can bring measles back with them from other countries.
 Be sure to vaccinate or check with your doctor before you travel.